GitwithAbba/RRR-Kill-Tracker/README.md

 KillTracker for BlightVeil StarCitizen org

-Download the .exe Make sure to launch the Game Launch, then launch the KillTracker, and enjoy
+Download the .exe From the Releases Page

+Make sure to launch the Game Launch, then launch the KillTracker, and enjoy

 No Support will be provided for Compiling your own KillTracker exe.